Samsung Galaxy Book S Is First Intel Lakefield Laptop (Update)

 Besides its first-of-its-kind processor, the Galaxy Book S will arrive with 8GB of LPDDR4X RAM and up to 512GB of eUFS storage.
 It will also come with Wi-Fi 6 and LTE options for connectivity.

-The upcoming clamshell is light at 2.1 pounds and is just 0.5mm thick.
+The upcoming clamshell is light at 2.1 pounds and is just 0.5 inches thick.
 Samsung will offer the design in two colors: earthy gold and mercury gray.

 Samsung Galaxy Book S Specs